emaphp/eMapper/README.md

 <br/>
 A dynamic attribute is a property declared within an entity or result map which is associated with the value returned by a query.
-These attributes must be defined using a special type of annotations and can define their mapping expressions using **@type**.
+These attributes must be defined using a special type of annotations and can define their mapping expressions using **@map.type**.

 <br/>
 **Adding a dynamic attribute**